-THE PROFESSIONAL LABORATORY PROGRAM provides concurrent field experiences for students enrolled in the following professional methods courses, EED 301, 302, 315, 401, and 402; ECE 321, 322, 407, and 408; SPE 376, 411, 412, and others as determined by the instructor; SED 405, and 410.
+THE PROFESSIONAL LABORATORY PROGRAM provides concurrent field experiences for students enrolled in the appropriate professional methods courses.
 The student is provided laboratory time for involvement in actual teaching experiences in his area of specialization.
 The student must be admitted to the Professional Education Program before he may enroll in this area of the Laboratory Experiences Program.